For the latest stable version, please use Spring Security 6.1.4!

 Include a CSRF Token in a URL

 If letting unauthorized users upload temporary files is not acceptable, an alternative is to place the MultipartFilter after the Spring Security filter and include the CSRF as a query parameter in the action attribute of the form.
-Since the CsrfToken is exposed as an HttpServletRequest request attribute, we can use that to create an action with the CSRF token in it.
+Since the CsrfToken is exposed as an HttpServletRequest attribute named _csrf, we can use that to create an action with the CSRF token in it.
 The following example does this with a JSP:

 CSRF Token in Action